 Beda Kaufmann joined Advestra as a partner in July 2021.
-Prior, he was an associate at a leading Swiss law firm for six years, including a secondment to a magic circle firm in London, and an in-house legal counsel at a Swiss payment services provider.
 Private equity and venture capital firms as well as family offices and other investors retain Beda for his advice on international and domestic private M&A transactions, investments and joint ventures in various industries.
 Beda also frequently advises foreign and domestic private and public companies on acquisitions and disposals (including asset deals) and other M&A transactions.